-Vitamin D is one of the essential vitamins your body needs to function and without Vitamin D, it’s possible to develop fragile, misshapen bones (known as Osteomalacia).
+Vitamin D is one of the essential vitamins your body needs to function and without it, there can be an effect on your body, mood, and bones (known as Osteomalacia)!
 You also need vitamin D for other critical body functions like absorbing calcium and promoting bone growth.

 Fortunately, there are a few ways for you to get Vitamin D: taking Vitamin D supplements, through the skin from direct sun exposure, and through diet.
 This makes it easy to ensure you receive all the Vitamin D your body needs.

 The most common way people absorb Vitamin D is from the sun, but in the Fall and Winter seasons, it can sometimes become more difficult to get all of the Vitamin D that our bodies need.

 Since Vitamin D is such an essential part of staying healthy, we’ve compiled a list of tips to ensure that you get that Vitamin D your body craves during the cloudy months.

 - Vitamin D Supplements

 Supplements are a convenient way to add Vitamin D to your diet, but make sure to consult your doctor before starting a supplement regimen to ensure it’s the best choice for you.

 - A Cup of VitaCup

 Many VitaCup blends are infused with 1000 IU of Vitamin D. VitaCup’s pods use Vitamin D3, or Cholecalciferol, which is the same type of Vitamin D your body absorbs from the sun!
 Getting an extra boost of Vitamin D is as easy as drinking your morning cup of coffee.